codelitdev/courselit/docs/widgets.md

 A widget needs to export the following objects in order for it to be detected by CourseLit.
 The names of the objects should be the same for every widget.

 1. **metadata**: This is a plain JSON object which specifies the configuration of the widget.
-2. **widget**: The actual React component which will be visible on the public facing site.
+2. **widget**: The actual `React` component which will be visible on the public facing site.
-3. **adminWidget**: This is an optional React component which will be visible in the admin area.
+3. **adminWidget**: This is an optional `React` component which will be visible in the admin area.
 This component is used to provide access to the settings and data of the widget to administrators of the app.

 The `widget` and `adminWidget` components receive the following props from the system.

 1. **name**: The name of the widget.
 This can be used while interacting with the database via GraphQL endpoints (described in the following sections).
-2. **fetchBuilder**: A modified `fetch` object which includes the information like the backend URL.
-The widget can use this custom `fetch` object to make requests to the GraphQL endpoint.
+2. **settings**: The widget's settings object.
 3. **config**: An object containing various configuration settings.
 Check [this](../apps/web/components/public/base-layout/template/widget-by-name.tsx) file to see what all configurations are available.
 4. **utilities**: An object containing utility functions from the core app.
 Check [this](../apps/web/ui-lib/utils.ts) file to see what all functions are available.
 5. **section**: A name of the section where the widget is being displayed.
 As a widget can be displayed in multiple sections (if it supports), you can use this value to adapt the styling of the widget.
 6. **state**: The app's state powered by Redux.
-Equivalent for Redux's `store.getState()`.
+Equivalent to Redux's `store.getState()`.
 7. **dispatch**: The Redux dispatcher.
+8. **id**: An identifier to identify widget's data in the app state's `widgetsData` property.

 ## Metadata